 Only few 2-D simulations have been performed, specifically considering the initial proportion 1:1, 5:1 and 50:1, assuming either one of the two assemblages moving downward.
-Figure 5 summarizes some of the results for the case 5:1(A), i.e. with 20 moving sub-system A. Initial grid specifications are: $D_x(A_0) = 500$, $D_x(B_0) = 100$, $\Delta d_x(A_0) = \Delta d_x(B_0) = 2$, $D_y(A_0) =$ $D_y(B_0) = 50$, $\Delta d_y(A_0) = \Delta d_y(B_0) = 1$ (arbitrary units).
+Figure 5 summarizes some of the results for the case 5:1(A), i.e. with moving sub-system A. Initial grid specifications are: $D_x(A_0) = 500$, $D_x(B_0) = 100$, $\Delta d_x(A_0) = \Delta d_x(B_0) = 2$, $D_y(A_0) =$ $D_y(B_0) = 50$, $\Delta d_y(A_0) = \Delta d_y(B_0) = 1$ (arbitrary units).
 Time step is set to 16 (arbitrary units).
-The scaling coefficients $S_x()$ and $S_y()$ are set to 0.01 (arbitrary units).
+The scaling coefficients

+- $S_x()$ and $S_y()$ are set to 0.01 (arbitrary units).
 The dynamic component is activated at time=100000 with vertical velocity set to 0.00625 (arbitrary units).
 The figure is a snapshot of the whole system soon after sub-system A has been activated downwards (time=102400).
-Panel 5-A) shows the variation of G(), while panel 5-B) illustrates the bulk MgO distribution

-- 25 (wt%).
-The other panels, 5-C) 5-H), present an overview of the mineralogical distribution (flood contour-type) and the MgO content in each mineral phase (line contour-type), with the exception of panel 5-H) for coesite (SiO_2).
-The panels clearly illustrate the variations introduced by the mobile sub-system A. There On the other side there is apparently no immediate effect on the assemblage B, however the long term effect is significant and becomes visible in a later figure (figure 7).
+Panel 5-A) shows the variation of G(), while panel 5-B) illustrates the bulk MgO distribution (wt%).
+The other panels, 5-C) - 5-H), present an overview of the mineralogical distribution (flood contour-type) and the MgO - 15 content in each mineral phase (line contour-type), with the exception of panel 5-H) for coesite (SiO_2) .
+The panels clearly illustrate the variations introduced by the mobile sub-system A. On the other side there is apparently no immediate effect on the assemblage B, however the long term effect is significant and becomes visible in a later figure (figure 7).
 Figure 6 provides a similar overview for the case assuming 5:1(B) with sub-system B moving downward.
-Exactly the same - 30 numerical conditions described for the previous case apply for this case as well.
+Exactly the same - 1 regule of provides a similar overview for the case assuming 5.1(b) with sub-system D moving downward.
+Exactly the same numerical conditions described for the previous case apply for this case as well.
 The figure, showing only one time-frame soon after the sub-system is mobilized, does not appear to reveal new remarkable features.
 Advancing the simulation, a clear effect becomes more evident near the interface.
 In particular changes of the chemical and mineralogical properties moving away from the top entry side are quite significant.
-An animation related to figure 6 illustrating this point another is best suited to illustrate this point.
+An animation related to figure 6 is best suited to illustrate this point.
 This movie file and another file for the animation related to figure 5 can be downloaded following the link provided in the supplementary material.
-The associated raw data files including which include all nine oxides for both simulations are also available online.
+The raw data files which include all nine oxides for both simulations are also available online.

-5 Summary of the 1-D and 2-D Models Approaching Chemical Equilibration
+25 5 Summary of the 1-D and 2-D Models Approaching Chemical Equilibration

-Figure 7 summarizes the results of all the 1-D and 2-D numerical test models at conditions in which when the whole system approaches or is close to chemical equilibration.
-In the static scenario, exemplified by the 1-D models (solid lines), by increasing the initial size of sub-system A, the variations of the related assemblage from the initial condition mineralogical and compositional variations tend to decrease (see panels 7-C) - 7-H) and enlarged view around the interface, panels 7-C2) - 7-H2)).
-It is the expected behavior since any change is distributed over a larger space of the sub-system.
-The variations of the minerals abundance in assemblage B (gabbro/eclogiteclogite-type) instead remain quite independent of the initial size of sub-system A. However the abundance of the minerals not necessarily is the same found in the initial assemblage.
-In particular
+Figure 7 summarizes the results of all the 1-D and 2-D numerical test models when the whole system approaches or is close to chemical equilibration.
+In the static scenario, exemplified by the 1-D models (solid lines), by increasing the initial size of sub-system A, the mineralogical and compositional variations tend to decrease (see panels 7-C) - 7-H) and enlarged view around the interface, panels 7-C2) - 7-H2)).
+It is the expected behavior since any change is distributed over a larger space of the

+30 sub-system.
+The variations of the minerals abundance in assemblage B (gabbro/eclogite-type) instead remain quite independent of the initial size of sub-system A. However the abundance of the minerals not necessarily is the same found in the initial assemblage.
+In particular the amount of garnet, clinopyroxene and coesite is quite different from the amount of these minerals in the initial assemblage.
+This difference is rather unaffected by the initial proportion of the two assemblages, which has been varied from 1:1 to 100:1 (from f=1 to f=100).